 Good but not nearly as good as either of my Chabon favorites, Kavalier and Clay or The Yiddish Policeman’s Union.
-This may be third favorite – (lol) – Overall the novel feels like two separate stories – the first and maybe a kind of framing device (large frame!) , is the story of a very smart and tough (in many ways) old Jewish man who is dying as told by his grandson (Michael Chabon).
-The other story, scattered throughout the first half and then nestled in is the focus story of grandpa’s adventures in Nazi-land with the V2 rocket and Wernher von Braun.
+This may be third favorite – (lol) – Overall the novel feels like two separate stories – the first and maybe a kind of framing device (large frame!) , is the story of a very smart and tough (in many ways) old Jewish man who is dying as told by his grandson (named Michael Chabon).
+The other story, scattered throughout the first half and then nestled in throughout, is the focus story of grandpa’s adventures in Nazi-land with the V2 rocket and Wernher von Braun.
 The two stories come together at some point.
 (This is an homage to Thomas Pynchon’s Gravity’s Rainbow.)
 I really didn’t care much for the war part (as usual).
 The rest was great.

 Chabon writes very, very nicely using an intelligent vocabulary in creatively structured sentences and without a bit of cliche.
 Drop dead funny in places.